sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

 If Sparkflows would be connected to an Apache Spark Cluster::

   - Spark 2.X is needed on the cluster
-  - Sparkflows has to be installed on an Edge node of the Spark Cluster

 If using Python and PySpark (optional) ::